 "So You Think You Want to Be a Lawyer" Project

-IIT Chicago-Kent, in partnership with the Law School Admission Council DiscoverLaw Outreach program, is hosting a "So You Think You Want to Be a Lawyer" Project in spring 2015 for interested high school students.
+IIT Chicago-Kent, in partnership with the Law School Admission Council's (LSAC) DiscoverLaw Outreach program, is hosting the "So You Think You Want to Be a Lawyer" Project in spring 2016 for interested high school students.
 The project is specifically targeted to students from racial and ethnic groups underrepresented in the legal profession.
-This exciting three program series will be held on Saturday, March 7, Tuesday, April 7 and Saturday, April 18, and all events are free.
+This exciting three program series will be held on Saturday, February 27, and Saturday, March 5.
+Both events are free.

 Participants will be introduced to the admissions process, what it means to be a law student and the work of a practicing attorney.
 The series will be interactive, allowing participants to engage in hands on activities, a mock trial, and the opportunity to meet with current law students and practicing attorneys.

 RSVP online if you'd like to participate in the "So You Think You Want to Be a Lawyer" Project.
-Attendees are encouraged to attend all three programs.
-If you have questions, please contact Marsha Ross-Jackson, Esq., Assistant Dean for Diversity and Inclusion, at 312.906.5346 or Gabriela Amador, Director of Admissions, at 312.906.5025.
+Attendees are encouraged to attend both programs.
+If you have questions, please contact Marsha Ross-Jackson, Esq., Assistant Dean for Diversity and Inclusion, at 312.906.5346.
 We look forward to seeing you!